joebew42/joebew42.github.io/about.md

 ## Side activities

+* I started a [Twitch Channel](https://www.twitch.tv/joebew42) where I go live with programming session about Clean Code, Test-Driven Development and Refactoring.
+We will try to improve the way I can apply these practices by actively contribute to open source projects.
+If you want to join the streaming, come and say hi to me there!

 * A [study path](https://github.com/joebew42/study-path) about several topics about software development that you may find helpful for your career.
 I am trying to keep it up to date with my studies.

 * If you have some experiences with [Mesos](http://mesos.apache.org/) or [Kubernetes](https://kubernetes.io/), you could be interested in joining [Mobos](https://github.com/mobos/mob).
 Unfortunately, I do not have enough time to ensure constant development on the project, so I can not guarantee when it will be available and usable, but I am always available to welcome people who want to contribute or want to know more about.

-* A [Twitch Channel](https://www.twitch.tv/joebew42) where sometimes I go live with programming session about teaching, exercising or contributing on opensource projects.
-You can read more about my journey on Twitch by reading the [official journal](https://joebew42.github.io/twitch/).

 * A [funny initiative](http://shittysomething.com/) to summarize our daily moods!
 Check it out, and if sometimes you feel like a _"shitty coder"_, please let me know by [issuing a pull request](https://github.com/ShittySomething/shittysomething.github.io)!